geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 Responsibilities:

 - Shared models such as query hints, completion items, and execution responses.
-- SuiteQL catalog data such as keywords, Oracle functions, NetSuite built-ins, and common record names.
+- SuiteQL catalog data such as clauses, keywords, Oracle functions, NetSuite built-ins, pseudo-columns, and bind variables.
 - Query text helpers for token replacement and string/comment stripping.
 - Constants such as row limits and sample query text.